-The complexities of payroll – particularly in the retail industry with seasonal, part-time, and full-time workers – are manifold, and administrators must keep on top of legal and practical changes to remain compliant.
+The complexities of payroll – particularly in the often-volatile retail industry with seasonal, part-time, and full-time workers – are manifold, and administrators must keep on top of legal and practical changes to remain compliant.
+These complexities have only been exasperated due to the ever-changing retail landscape due to the pandemic.

-Taxes and benefits must be properly deducted and paid on time, wages need to be computed properly, and records must be kept for each employee.
+Taxes and benefits must be properly deducted and paid on time, wages need to be computed properly, and records must be kept for each employee – all the more complicated now due to closing and reopening, and overall stress the industry has been under during this global health crisis.
 Failing to do so could lead to serious financial penalties.

-With 59% of U.S. adults living paycheck to paycheck, pay accuracy is important for your associates' financial well-being.
+With 59% of U.S. adults living paycheck to paycheck, and with the overall financial stress of the pandemic, pay accuracy is important for your associates' financial well-being.
 If the workforce is paid late or incorrectly, retail businesses are at risk.
 Associates can become disengaged or form a negative perception of the organization.
 Employers could also face fines, penalties, or other repercussions.
 Here are eight payroll pitfalls for retailers to avoid.

 The Fair Labor Standards Act (FLSA) states that covered nonexempt employees must receive overtime pay for hours worked over 40 per week.
 Complexity is added when applying performance bonuses and any additional state or local overtime laws, such as double time or daily overtime.
 Inaccurate overtime tracking, rate determination, and calculations may lead to complaints from employees, the consequences of which can be severe.
 Further complexity is added in response to the COVID-19 pandemic, which is a top priority for the Wage and Hour Division.
 Federal laws, including the Fair Labor Standards Act and the Family and Medical Leave Act, provide critical workers – like grocery store workers – protections regarding wages and hours worked and job-protected leave triggered by the pandemic.